danielbeeke/tabledrag/README.md

 ## The validation trick

-When dragging, all the users actions are first applied to a copy of the table.
+When dragging, all the user actions are first applied to a copy of the table.
 That copy is converted to an array of data so the validation plugins/events can do their validations.

 ## How to use